geopython/pygeoapi/docs/source/wsgi.rst

- Web Server Gateway Interface (WSGI) is  standard for forwarding request to web applications written on Python language. pygeoapi it self doesn't implement WSGI since it is an API, therefore it is required a webframework to access HTTP requests and pass the information to pygeopai
+ Web Server Gateway Interface (WSGI) is  standard for forwarding request to web applications written on Python language. pygeoapi it self doesn't implement WSGI since it is an API, therefore it is required a webframework to access HTTP requests and pass the information to pygeoapi

 .. code-block:: console